-The concert featuring Furious Bongos is RESCHEDULED.
-The new date is Wednesday, November 4, 2020.
-All previously purchased tickets will be honored at the door.
+The concert featuring Furious Bongos is CANCELED.
+All previously purchased tickets will be refunded through original point of purchase.

 THE FURIOUS BONGOS